On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Introduction

 The framework presented in \cite{hiltebrand2014entropy}, where convergence of a SCSD-DG method was proved, is the skeleton of this work.
 In the present paper we extend the result of \cite{hiltebrand2014entropy} not only by proving that we can obtain adequate residual control without using streamline-diffusion stabilization, but we also use refined estimates, resulting in a shock capturing operator using nonlinear viscosity that is higher order small compared to \cite{hiltebrand2014entropy}.
 This results in a less diffusive method.

-Section \ref{sect::mv} introduces basic definitions and theorems on Young measures and mv solutions which will later be used in the convergence proof.
+Section \ref{Sec::mv} gives a brief review on Young measures and mv solutions which will later be used in the convergence proof.
 The space-time DG framework is introduced in \S \ref{Chap::DGform}.
 This section also includes the explicit forms of the numerical diffusion and shock capturing operators.
 In \S \ref{chap::stab} the fully discrete entropy inequality and a BV-estimate are obtained and \S\ref{sect::conv} includes the proof of convergence to an entropy measure-valued solution.
+Furthermore, in \S\ref{sec::numeric} we provide some numerical examples to show the applicability of the method.
+Appendix \ref{Sec::App} contains the proof of Lemmas \ref{Lem-app-ineq} and \ref{Lem-app-bnd-ineq}.